Generic catastrophic poverty when selfish investors exploit a degradable common resource: Convex and concave cost functions

-The exploitation of a common resource by a group of self-centered agents can be described by an extended class of models.
+The exploitation of a common resource by a group of self-centered agents can be described by a large class of models.
 Our discussions centered so far mostly on a specific implementation, the basic model (\ref{TOC_E_i}), which we extended with regard to general productivity functions $P(x_{\rm tot})$, see (\ref{P_E_i}).
 We examine now the effect of non-linear cost functions,

 where we did write the cumulative individual investment costs as $c_iC_i(x_i)$.
 The parameterization used reduces to $c_iC_i(x_i)=c_ix_i+O(x_i^2)$ for small investments $x_i$, with the prefactor $c_i$ corresponding to the initial marginal costs \cite{delis2014estimation}.
-The occurrence of catastrophic poverty depends on the functional form of the dispersion relation close to the profitability limit, viz what happens when the $x_i$ are small, which is governed in turn by the value of $c_i$.
-Functionally, $C_i(x_i)$ corresponds to a dimensionless cost function, which is given a monetary scale by $c_i$.
+The occurrence of catastrophic poverty depends on the functional form of the dispersion relation close to the profitability limit, viz.\ what happens when the $x_i$ are small, which is governed in turn by the value of $c_i$.
+On a functional level, $C_i(x_i)$ and $c_i$ correspond to a dimensionless cost function and the respective monetary scale.